 One, if there is such a thing as an eternal meritocracy (which most people call Heaven) There’s probably not much reason to be stressing about it, or whether it even exists.
 Because if we instead focus on the here and now, and put love first, eternity will come with the package (in whatever form it might exist).

-Two, the Bible offers “next steps” (via parables, writings, and stories) about how to live a better lifestyle, and we humans need and want next steps when we go through life changes.
-Therefore, “progressive” communities can meet and converse with others in various stages of growth, and learn from the Bible in context, but certainly not idolize any book, or any institution.
+Two, the Bible offers next step teachings (via parables, writings, and stories) about how to live a better life, and we humans often need and want next steps when we go through life changes.
+Therefore, progressive communities can meet and converse with others in various stages of growth, and learn from the Bible in context without idolizing the book, or any institution that anchors to it.

-At this point, some might ask why “Progressive Christians” just don’t change their name to something like “Jesus’ists” in order to avoid the confusion all together, and Part II of this series addresses that exact question.
+At this point, some might ask why “Progressive Christians” just don’t change their name to something like “Jesus’ists” in order to avoid the confusion all together, and I invite you to continue to Part II of this series which addresses that exact question.